Drawing as Exploration and Language as Narrative

 Some of her most recent work has been created during a residency at Farrington Press, a solar-powered print shop in the remote California desert.

 McIntyre collaborated with master printer Kyle Simon to produce a series of monotypes that delve into the core principles of her painting practice.
-Each monotype began with a vibrant wash of background color or an impression from a plate made of oxidized copper or rusted steel, creating organic and vividly pigmented hues.
+Each monotype began with a vibrant wash of background color or an impression from a plate made of oxidised copper or rusted steel, creating organic and vividly pigmented hues.
 These backgrounds were then layered with motifs from her paintings, such as rose peonies and wheat stalks.
 4

 Influenced by the unique desert landscape, the works incorporate organic elements from McIntyre’s paintings, particularly her ongoing exploration of landscapes and flowers.